jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

 ### 17 Access to Excise and Excise-equivalent Duties Table
 (1) The chief executive must—
   (a) ensure that copies of the documents referred to in subclause (2) are published on an Internet site that is, so far as practicable, publicly available free of charge; and
-  (b) ensure that copies of the documents referred to in subclause (2) are available for purchase at a reasonable price at the places designated under section 7 of the Legislation Act 2012.
+  (b) ensure that copies of the documents referred to in subclause (2) are available for purchase at a reasonable price at the places specified in a notice given under subsection (5).
 (2) The documents are as follows:
   (a) the Excise and Excise-equivalent Duties Order as originally made:
   (b) any other Order in Council made under this Part of this schedule: